AnhQuoc533/neural-network/README.md

 ## Simple Usage

 ### Designing the Model Architecture
-To define your MLP model, you need to specify the number of layers, and the number of neurons in each one. \
+To define your MLP model, you need to specify the number of layers and the number of neurons in each one. \
 Unless you want to manually set up the parameters, the size of the input layer is not needed, as it will be automatically determined in the initial training process.
 ```python
 from neural_network import NeuralNetwork